looxis/laravel-amazon-mws/README.md

 <a name="road-map"></a>
 ## Endpoint Road map

 Laravel Amazon MWS is still under development.
-We have only added the endpoits we currently are using ourselfs.
+We have only added the endpoints we currently are using ourselfs.
 We decided to ship it in this early stage so you can help to add some endpoits or use  the already existing.

 Endpoint List: